MAP Test Reading

 The correct answer is C.

-Book TitleLexile Levels
+Book TitleLexile Level

 Green Eggs and Ham30L